As I placed the customers’ change on the counter I counted it out loud as I had been taught:

 Money has been used by humans for thousands of years.
 Bartering before that.
 Comparatively, 40 (something) years ago was really not that long ago.
 But thanks to technology, the exchange of value is no longer predominately in the form of physical cash.
 Money is now both physical and electronic.
 The cash registers, if they exist, are all electronic so you don’t have to push big heavy buttons to enter the price of each item sold, or pull a handle on the side of the machine to register the amount.
 Cash registers today tell the clerks how much change to give, calculate the sales taxes, accept cards and contactless payments, and even keep inventory and communicate with back office systems to place orders for restocking the shelves.
 Technology continues to dramatically change retail checkout solutions.

 It’s time to adopt this type of customer focused change.
-I’m talking about the type of change that provides easier and faster payment options at check out.
+I’m talking about the type of change that provides easier and faster payments options at check out.
 I’m realistic, not every retail operation needs or can afford the Amazon cashier-less solution.
 Remember when we moved to swipe devices and away from imprinting card numbers on paper in order to accept card payments?
 A small but mighty step that delivered a faster way for consumers to pay and businesses to get their money.
 Technology does not sit still.
 Neither should any business that accepts payments.
 Chip and pin technology and the pandemic have made the swiping of cards nearly passé.
 Now we dip our cards, tap to pay, and wave to pay.
 Checkout solutions at restaurants are providing scannable QR codes that let us pay with our smart phones at the table.
 Fast, convenient, safe and frankly kind of energizing.
 I’ve paid that way twice in the last two weeks and I can’t wait to do it again.